-Even if the weeds are non-toxic in themselves, they are usually very damaging to soil microbial relationships with other plants.
-These two images were taken 1/4 mile apart in the Hamilton Range of Nevada, above Paradise Valley.
+two images were taken 1⁄4 mile apart in the Hamilton Range of Nevada, above "Paradise Valley."
 When we first got there, I wondered what was "Paradise" about Paradise Valley... the soil was ALL hard, brown, cracked, and dry with "cheat grass" (Bromus tectorum) everywhere.
 As darkness fell, we drove up a dirt road into the mountains to stay the night at a campground.
-As we came back down in the morning, a series of varietal and gorgeous native cohorts (left side) was fairly typical until we encountered cheat grass (the invasive brown grass on the right).
+As we came back down in the morning, the varietal native cohort (left side) interspersed with wildflowers was fairly typical until we encountered cheat grass (the invasive brown grass on the right).
 If you have ever weeded invasive bromes then you know how the soil under them stinks.